-As international art consultants, Artelier specialises in curating artwork collections for luxury projects.
+As public art consultants, Artelier specialises in curating artwork collections for luxury projects.
 As well as sourcing contemporary art by leading global artists, we also collaborate with artists to create custom public art commissions tailored to the project.

 Artelier was brought onboard to review the project strategy and identify a suitable location and context for the artwork.
-As with all public art projects, a primary focus was to engage with the local context and carryout research into the most suitable artist for the opportunity.
+As with all public art commissions, a primary focus was to engage with the local context and carryout research into the most suitable artist for the opportunity.

 Through consultation with us, it was agreed that the residential development's main gate would be the focus for the art commission, combining utility with artistic value.

 Following a full art consultation with the architectural firm and the developers about their vision for the project, we conducted extensive art market research before developing three proposals featuring different international artists.